AnthonyBloomer/ezflix/docs/index.md

       --genre GENRE         Used to filter by a given genre (See http://www.imdb.com/genre/ for full list)
       --remove              Remove files on exit.
+      --language LANGUAGE   Language as IETF code.
+Set this argument to download subtitles in a given language.

 Examples
 --------